South African Snowballs Recipe

 How To Shape Pink Coconut Snowballs

-When I first made these I simply pinched out small pieces of about 4 cm diameter dough and rolled into small balls then placed onto a lined baking tray.
+When I first made these I simply pinched out small pieces of about 4 cm diameter dough and rolled them into small balls then placed them onto a lined baking tray.
 Since then I have found a few more ways to make them.
-The first is to use an ice cream scoop, which is not only good for scooping ice cream it seems, is ideal for scooping soji halwa and making snowballs too.
-Simply scoop the snowballs dough.
+The first is to use an ice cream scoop, which is not only good for scooping ice cream it seems, but is ideal for scooping soji halwa and making snowballs too.
+Simply scoop the snowball dough.
 Do not use a full scoop but rather half.

 The second method is to shape in a patty cake pan.